 10. Offer public recognition

-Many millennial companies boost great job referral programs.
-Here are four of the best examples.
+Many different types of companies boost great job referral programs.
+Here are five of the best examples.

 A strong employee referral program is the secret to Salesforce’s recruitment strategy.
 Between offering employees VIP treatment, hosting employee referral happy hours, and contests and spiffs, Salesforce offers a well-rounded and incentivized program to help the brand build bigger, better teams faster.

-Take a page out of Fiverr’s hiring strategy and level-up your recruiting efforts by adding in some gamification tactics.
+Take a page out of Fiverr’s hiring strategy and level up your recruiting efforts by adding some gamification tactics.
 Fiverr not only grew its employee size, but increased its brand exposure on social media by tracking social job sharing and offering points for sharing jobs and referring friends.

-This insurance group looks to get employee referrals right away – almost from the moment a new person is hired.
-Within the first month of being hired, a recruiter will ask the new employee if they knows someone who would be a good fit for the company.
-The company actually sources 40-to-60 percent of talent with this tactic.
+This insurance group looks to get employee referrals immediately – almost from the moment a new person is hired.
+Within the first month of being hired, a recruiter will ask the new employee if they know someone who would be a good fit for the company.
+The company actually sources 40-to-60% of talent with this tactic.

 Building an effective employee referral program will be different for every business.